| Science

 universities of Spain.
 This knowledge was ultimately transferred

 to the rest of Europe via Muslim Spain.
+In every field Muslims were not afraid

 to learn, experiment and discover.
 Below is a very summarised